nemo0622/pokeemerald-expansion/README.md

 - Various QOL Changes, such as:
     - A dedicated Quest Menu to keep track of story objectives
     - Expanded Bag space to 50 Items
-    - Shiny Indicator for wild Pokémon
+    - Shiny Indicator for wild Pokémon (a Heart shown next to the gender icon)
     - Press L to toggle auto-run
     - Pokémon types shown in battle
     - Pokémon animate after KO